 Offered autumn.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course.
 Provides background, overview, interpretations, and understanding of key concepts, themes, approaches, and forms in American nature and environmental nonfiction as well as that literature? s response to and influence on environmental events, figures, and movements.